EugenVasilachi/LiveChat-with-Text-and-Audio-Translation/README.md

 # Live Chat Audio Translation App

-This app enables real-time audio message translation using OpenAI’s ChatGPT for text translation, Firebase for storing and retrieving audio files, and a React frontend for user interaction.
+This app enables real-time audio message translation using OpenAI’s ChatGPT for text translation, Whisper for speech-to-text and text-to-speech Firebase for storing and retrieving audio files, and a React frontend for user interaction.

 ![chat](./public/chat.png)